Take time out in Carlton to explore these hidden cafes, epic attractions and under the radar restaurants.

 Sip Italian wine by the park

 Pause your stroll through Lincoln Square for a mini European vacation at Bar Holiday.
 Tucked behind the park, you’ll find this casual and unassuming Italian wine bar.
 Grab a table outside in the sunshine.
-Pile your table with share plates like spaghetti puttanesca, anchovy toast and crumbed sardines.
-Then stay late for snacks and pasta until midnight on weekends.
+Pile your table with share plates like spaghetti puttanesca, anchovy toast and potato tortilla.
+Then stay late for snacks and pasta on weekends.

 A woman drinking wine outside a bar.